robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Be written in the style of Anthony Bourdain, conveying the description as a story.
    - Use the same style, vocabulary level, and sentence structure as Anthony Bourdain as seen in the examples above.

-9. Write a SEO Meta Description
+7. SEO Instructions
+   - For Keywords:
+     - Identify the primary keyword (highest search volume + relevance) and should appear in the first paragraph.
+     - Extract 3-5 semantic keywords and LSI terms from the content
+     - Include 2-3 long-tail variations (3+ words) that match user intent
+     - Consider search intent alignment (informational, transactional, commercial investigation)
+     - Analyze keyword difficulty vs. content depth/authority
+     - Include question-based keywords if content answers specific queries

+   - For Meta Descriptions:
+     - Extract the primary keyword and 1-2 semantic variants from the content
+     - Write 150-160 characters maximum (Google's display limit)
+     - Include the primary keyword within the first 120 characters
+     - Create a compelling value proposition that answers "What's in it for me?"
+     - Use active voice and action-oriented language
+     - Include emotional triggers or urgency when contextually appropriate
+     - Ensure it reads naturally - avoid keyword stuffing
+     - Test multiple variations focusing on different user intents (informational, commercial, navigational)

+   - For Tags:
+     - Limit to 5-8 most relevant tags
+     - Prioritize tags that represent content categories, not just keywords
+     - Include broader topic tags for content discoverability
-   - Use a maximum of 160 characters for the SEO Description.
+     - Use consistent tag taxonomy across the site
-   - Create an attention grabbing hook.
-   - You will add this to the SEO META DESCRIPTION section.
-   - Be written in the style of Anthony Bourdain, conveying the description as a story.
-   - Use the same style, vocabulary level, and sentence structure as Anthony Bourdain as seen in the examples above.
+     - Consider user journey and content clustering

-10. Describe the visual description of the dish.
+8. Describe the visual description of the dish.
 Emphasize appearance in full details, ingredients, flavor, texture, or method of cooking.
 The visual description includes the following:
    - Colors: Note the main colors and any contrasts or combinations.
    - Textures: Describe how the food looks in terms of smoothness, roughness, crispiness, etc.
    - Arrangement: Explain how the food is placed on the plate or presented.